lazy-skunk/markdown_to_html_converter/README.md

 ### Retrieve the converted files
 After the conversion, you can find the HTML files in the `io_content` directory.

 ### Shut down the application
 When you are done, stop and remove the containers, networks, and images created by Docker Compose:
 ```
 $ docker-compose down --rmi all
 ```

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE.txt) file for more details.